IamB3ST/MyCourses/GameTheory/Note.md

 If one strategy dominates all others, we say it is **dominant**.

 ### Analyzing Games
 Previous notes, we only talk about the Best Response of an Agent.
 Sometimes, one outcome $o$ is at least as good for every agent as another outcome $o$', and there is some agent who strictly prefers $o$ to $o$'.
 We say that $o$ Pareto-dominates $o$'.
-An outcome $o/ast$ is **Pareto-Optimal** if there is no other outcome that Pareto-dominates it.
+An outcome $o\ast$ is **Pareto-Optimal** if there is no other outcome that Pareto-dominates it.